So, what is this all about?

 BUT, BEFORE ALL THAT

-This entire thing was all just really an accident.
 More than a few years ago, I was taking photos on top of a dirt hill looking down over a fence and onto a runway at Vancouver International Airport.
 Quickly, that evolved just months later to commuting to the airport for work everyday with my camera bag on my shoulder, loading airplane bellies with 32kg suitcases, conveniently arming me with flight benefits and airside access for photography.